-Canon 7D versus Canon 80D
+Canon 7D vs 80D

-The Canon EOS 7D and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and February 2016.
+The Canon EOS 7D and the Canon EOS 80D are two enthusiast cameras that were officially introduced, respectively, in September 2009 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the 80D provides 24 MP.
+The 7D has a resolution of 17.9 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably smaller (11 percent) than the Canon 7D.
 Moreover, the 80D is markedly lighter (15 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 80D is 2 percent bigger.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.